best-practice-and-impact/qa-of-code-guidance/book/core_programming.md

 It's clear that we intend for this to be the case.

-## SOLID ★★★☆☆
+## SOLID ★★★★☆

 SOLID is an acronym that encompasses 5 software design principles that are intended to increase the readability and extensibility of software source code.
-These principles are designed to improve object-oriented programs, but can be roughly applied to functional programs.
+These principles are designed to improve object-oriented programs, but can be roughly applied to functional programs too.

 ```{todo}
 Extend these subsections with analytical examples.
 Not necessarily code-based.